Easwar-esh/Machine-Learning-1/README.md

 # Machine-Learning-1
-This repository contains all about basic machine learning algorithm codes
+This repository contains all about basic machine learning algorithm codes and also hands-on project were add on.